RetroPie/RetroPie-Docs/docs/Quake.md

 /home/pi/RetroPie/roms/ports/quake/id1/pak0.pak
 ~~~

-If you own the registered version, you may add the registered version data file at:
+If you own the registered version, you may add the `id1` folder files from the installation of the registered version to:

 ~~~
-/home/pi/RetroPie/roms/ports/quake/id1/pak1.pak
+/home/pi/RetroPie/roms/ports/quake/id1/
 ~~~

 The shareware version is Quake v1.06.
 It is recommended your registered data file be from v1.06 or v1.08 versions of the game, earlier versions may not be compatible.

 There is no difference between the data files of v1.06 and v1.08, this was an update to the game engine only, not the data files.

-## Quake Mission Packs
+### Quake Mission Packs

 In addition to many community maps, Quake had some commercial add-ons which are considered "official".

-### Mission Pack 1: Scourge of Armagon
+#### Scourge of Armagon

-Scourge of Armagon (aka `hipnotic`) was the first official Quake Mission Pack, sold by Hipnotic Interactive in 1997.
+Scourge of Armagon (aka `hipnotic`) was the first official Quake Mission Pack, developed by Hipnotic Interactive and released in 1997.

-Place the data file at:
+Place the `hipnotic/pak0.pak` file from your registered installation at:

 ~~~
 /home/pi/RetroPie/roms/ports/quake/hipnotic/pak0.pak
 ~~~

-Reinstall the Quake port from the Setup Script, and a new option **Quake Mission Pack 1 (hipnotic)** will be created.
+Reinstall the Quake port from the Setup Script and a **Quake Mission Pack 1 (hipnotic)** launcher will be added in _Ports_.

-### Mission Pack 2 - Dissolution of Eternity
+#### Dissolution of Eternity

-Dissolution of Eternity (aka `rogue`) is the second official Quake Mission Pack, sold by Rogue Entertainment in 1997.
+Dissolution of Eternity (aka `rogue`) is the second official Quake Mission Pack, developed by Rogue Entertainment and released in 1997.

-Place the data file at:
+Place he `rogue/pak0.pak` file from your registered installation at:

 ~~~
 /home/pi/RetroPie/roms/ports/quake/rogue/pak0.pak
 ~~~

-Reinstall the Quake port from the Setup Script, and a new option **Quake Mission Pack 2 (rogue)** will be created.
+Reinstall the Quake port from the Setup Script, and a new entry - **Quake Mission Pack 2 (rogue)** - will be created in _Ports_.

-### Episode 5 - Dimension of the Past
+#### Episode 5 - Dimension of the Past

-To celebrate Quake's 20th anniversary, MachineGames (developer of Wolfenstein: The New Order) created a new 10-level pack named *Episode 5 - Dimension of the Past* and released it for free at https://cdn.bethsoft.com/quake/dopa.rar
+To celebrate Quake's 20th anniversary, MachineGames (developer of Wolfenstein: The New Order) created a new 10-level pack named *Episode 5 - Dimension of the Past* and released it for free at <https://cdn.bethsoft.com/quake/dopa.rar>.

 To get DOPA working in the RetroPie Quake ports, create a directory at: